terraform-ibm-modules/terraform-ibm-landing-zone/README.md

 ![vpc-module](https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone-vpc/blob/main/.docs/vpc-module.png?raw=true)

 This template allows users to create any number of VPCs in a single region.
-The VPC network and components are created by the [Secure Landing Zone module ](https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone-vpc).
+The VPC network and components are created by the [Secure Landing Zone VPC module ](https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone-vpc).
 The VPC components are described in the [main.tf](./main.tf) file.

 ### vpcs variable